xaya/xaya_docs/games.md

 This is discussed [below](#undoing).

 In general, it is the responsibility of the **game engine** to keep track of the current state and its updates.
-The Xyon daemon, on the other hand, provides the game engine with information about each attached or detached block and the [moves](#moves) performed in them.
+The Xaya daemon, on the other hand, provides the game engine with information about each attached or detached block and the [moves](#moves) performed in them.

 ## Moves <a name="moves"></a>

-Player accounts are represented in Xyon by [names](blockchain.md#names) with the `p/` prefix.
+Player accounts are represented in Xaya by [names](blockchain.md#names) with the `p/` prefix.
 For instance, `p/domob` is for the player account "domob".
 Each player performs moves by **updating** this name to a value that encodes